Ellapanstumpe/Drum-Kit-Completed/README.md

 index.js: Contains the JavaScript logic for handling user interactions and playing sounds. sounds/: A directory containing the drum sound files in .mp3 format.

-#Installation
+# Installation

 To run this project locally:

-Clone the repository: git clone https://github.com/Ellapanstumpe/Drum-Kit-Completed.git Navigate to the project directory: cd drum-kit
+Clone the repository: git clone https://github.com/Ellapanstumpe/Drum-Kit-Completed.git

+Navigate to the project directory: cd Drum-Kit-Completed

 Open index.html in your web browser: open index.html

 or visit following link to check out the completed project: